rectifier796/Multiplayer-Tic-Tac-Toe/README.md

 # Multiplayer Tic-Tac-Toe

 This is a real-time multiplayer Tic-Tac-Toe game built using **ReactJS** on the frontend and **NodeJS** with **Express** and **Socket.IO** on the backend.
-Players can either create a room and invite friends or play with a random opponent using the random matching feature.
+Players can either create a room and invite other users or play with a random opponent using the random matching feature.

 ## Features